sewmyheadon/bitsy/README.md

 **Requires at least:** 4.0
 **Tested up to:** 4.9.1
-**Stable tag:** 0.9.8
+**Stable tag:** 0.9.7
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-bitsy is a slim, optimized starter theme based on skel.io and underscores.me.
+Bitsy is a slim, optimized starter theme based on skel.io and underscores.me.

 ## Description ##

-bitsy is a simple, optimized starter theme based on [underscores](http://underscores.me/), [Skel](http://skel.io/), and [Baseline](https://github.com/ajlkn/baseline) with a cool theme wrapper to keep your code warm and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Bitsy is a simple, optimized starter theme based on [underscores](http://underscores.me/), [Skel](http://skel.io/), and [Baseline](https://github.com/ajlkn/baseline) with a cool theme wrapper to keep your code warm and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-bitsy includes support for Grunt to help you compile and optimize SASS, JS, update your readme.md file, and more.
+Bitsy includes support for Grunt to help you compile and optimize SASS, JS, update your readme.md file, and more.

 ## Installation ##